 Key human rights challenges differ in each industry context.
 For example, technology companies need to address concerns over privacy and freedom of expression while companies in manufacturing and extractive industries need to focus on labor rights in their global supply chains.

 We believe that companies that proactively confront these challenges will be more successful and better equipped for the future.
-In our work, we focus on human rights challenges that affect multiple companies, often companies in the same industry or even in the same value chain, but also across different sectors.
-Currently, we are developing business solutions to human rights challenges in the following focus areas:
+In our work, we focus on human rights challenges that affect multiple companies along the value chain, in the same industry or across different sectors.
+We are documenting and developing business solutions to human rights challenges concerning different industries and themes, including the following focus areas:

 Human Rights in Extractives